 - a.
 FSIS personnel are to determine if the operator keeps such records as will fully and correctly disclose all transactions involved in their business, as required by the Acts and the records that are required by the applicable 9 CFR regulatory requirements.
-See Section III.
-H above for the recordkeeping requirements.
+See Section III, H above for the recordkeeping requirements.
 CIs and IPP are to consider the following recordkeeping questions: - i.
-Are the required records kept that document the number and kinds of custom livestock slaughtered, the quantities and types of custom product prepared, and the names and addresses of the owners of the livestock and product (9 CFR 303.1(b)(3), 9 CFR part 320)? - ii.
+Are the required records kept that document the number and kinds of custom livestock slaughtered, the quantities and types of custom product prepared, and the names and addresses of the owners of the livestock and product (9 CFR 303.1(b)(3), 9 CFR 320)? - ii.
 Are the required records for poultry operations (9 CFR 381.175) maintained? - iii.
-For custom exempt livestock facilities, are the required records maintained from the state or local health agency documenting water potability (9 CFR 416.2(g)(1)) and that the sewage systems are adequate (9 CFR 416.2(g), and 416.2(f)? - iv.
+For custom exempt livestock facilities, are the required records maintained from the state or local health agency documenting water potability (9 CFR 416.2(g)(1)) and that the sewage systems are adequate (9 CFR 416.2(e), and 416.2(f))? - iv.
 For custom exempt livestock facilities, are the required records that demonstrate that the chemicals used in the facility are safe for the food processing environment (9 CFR 416.4(c)) maintained? - v.
 Are the required records maintained, including shipping papers if custom exempt products were transported at the owner's direction to another custom exempt facility for further processing (9 CFR 303.1(b)(3), 320, and 381.175)? - vi.
-Are records kept onsite for two years after December 31 of the year in which the record was made (9 CFR 320.3 and 381.177)? - b.
+Are records kept onsite for two years after December 31 of the year in which the record was made (9 CFR 320.3 and 381.177)? - vii.
+Are records maintained that document the implementation and monitoring of the Sanitation Standard Operating Procedure (Sanitation SOP) (9 CFR 416.16) if located at an official establishment?
+(OFO only) - b.
 FSIS recommends that custom exempt livestock operators keep voluntary records to demonstrate they are meeting the adulteration provisions of the FMIA (21 U.S.C.
 623(d)) with respect to SRMs.
 CIs and IPP are to consider the following questions: - i.
-Does the custom operator keep records that document the ages of slaughtered cattle (less than 30 months or 30 months of age and older), that cattle were ambulatory at the time they were farm-dressed or delivered to slaughter, and that SRMs were disposed of properly?
+Does the custom operator keep records that document the ages of slaughtered cattle ii.

-ii.
 Does the custom operator keep records that document the custom operator did not observe any condition that would render the cattle unfit for human food, or if they became non-ambulatory disabled after they were delivered to the facility?